Who Doesn’t Want to Get Rich Quickly?

 Why stop with a bridge in Brooklyn or scrap metal in Paris?
 Today you can go online and purchase stellar real estate on the moon, Mars or even Venus.
 You can take your pick of any one of a number of sites, some of which actually claim to hold trademarks, copyrights and even licenses that enable them to sell it to you.
 It’s all nonsense, but you will get an official-looking certificate, which is something that neither Parker nor Lustig ever presented to their victims.

-If you think you have been victimized by a pyramid scheme, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a get rich quick, pyramid or Ponzi scheme, contact the fund recovery experts at MyChargeBack.